Say Goodbye to Blackheads Naturally with AMVital Turmeric Vitamin C Clay Mask

 Step 2: Apply Evenly

 Use clean fingers or a mask brush to apply a thin, even layer.
-Focus on blackhead-prone areas: nose, chin, forehead.
+Focus on nose, chin, and forehead.
 Avoid eye area and lips.

 Step 3: Wait 10-15 Minutes

 Let the mask dry until it feels tight but not cracking.
-For oily skin, 12-15 minutes.
-For normal skin, 10-12 minutes.
-Don't let it dry completely—this can irritate skin.
+Oily skin: 12-15 minutes.
+Normal skin: 10-12 minutes.
+Don't let it dry fully — this can irritate skin.

 Step 4: Rinse Gently

-Use lukewarm water and gentle circular motions to remove.
-Don't scrub aggressively.
-Pat dry with a clean towel.
+Use lukewarm water and gentle circles to remove.
+Pat dry.
 Follow with lightweight face oil or moisturizer.

 Pro Tip

-Apply a thin layer of turmeric face oil before moisturizer.
-This seals in hydration and provides additional anti-inflammatory benefits without clogging pores.
+Apply a thin layer of turmeric face oil before moisturizer after masking.
+This seals in hydration without clogging pores.

 What Affects Your Results